Transitioning to net-zero

 *Making commitments and setting targets (e.g. to carbon footprint reduction, to enhanced portfolio resilience, to decarbonization, including via the Portfolio Decarbonization Coalition).

-- Investing in low carbon investment funds and other products (e.g. low carbon indices, climate-aligned bonds).
+- Investing in low-carbon investment funds and other products (e.g. net-zero indices, climate-aligned bonds).

 *including through the Montreal Carbon Pledge